jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v9.md

 I've become better at accepting there's only so much I can do in 24 earth hours.
 That being like a flower absorbing but sun and water is allowed.
 Especially during what feels an emotional hurricane every day for months on end.
 As a friend says, life is a marathon and not a sprint.
 All I can do is peek up at the stars once in a while and make sure I'm headed in a reasonable direction.

-As for many others, this year didn't go to plan.
-Instead of sitting in on lectures at schools I can't afford I've been crammed into my childhood bedroom thousands of miles from close friends.
-It's not been a total loss: I built some cool things and met some amazing people.
+As for many others, this year didn't go to my plans.
+Instead of sitting in on lectures at fancy schools I can't afford, I've been crammed into my childhood bedroom thousands of miles from close friends.
+It's not been a total loss: I built some cool things and met more amazing people online.
 But that nagging sense of having failed to achieve what I set out to do this year remains, much as I try to be mindful of it.

 It's been *six long months* and the momentum and energy I felt at the beginning of this year has all but evaporated.
 I've been forced to recognize (yet again) it's not the speed but the direction which matters.
 Everyone's struggling: whether in teaching their toddlers, diminishing savings, caring for loved ones, or everything at once.
 Inevitably some weeks will see barely a step in our intended direction *and that's ok*.
 Some days all I have in me is to lay down, exhale, and watch a movie.

-What does give me peace is even though things didn't go according to *my* plan and path, I'm still getting closer to that destination: a sustainable environment to work and live in, providing flexibility and time for us to work on tech for good.
+What gives me peace is even though things didn't go according to *my* plan and path, I'm still getting closer to that destination: a sustainable environment to work and live in providing flexibility and time for us to work on tech for good.
 Tech to support a world that doesn't yet support everyone in return.
 Every week I meet more people searching for the next steps on their unique paths but the destinations we are describing seem to have more in common than not.

-And that makes me really, really excited and hopeful.
+And that makes me really excited.

 see also [[[post:up-and-to-the-where?](/posts/up-and-to-where/)]] [[[post:next-steps-2019-edition](/posts/next-steps-2019/)]]